fbpx

 “I hate to say that’s the way it’s always been,” Smith said.

 People are growing more skeptical about the value of higher education.
-More rural are graduating from high school, but people in those communities remain less likely than their suburban and urban peers to continue their education.
+More rural residents are graduating from high school, but people in those communities remain less likely than their suburban and urban peers to continue their education.
 This 10-part series from the Rural News Network, made possible with support from Ascendium, explores how institutions and students are meeting their educational needs and the demands of today’s rural workforce.

 For rural colleges like NEMCC that don’t have the tax base of a Tupelo or DeSoto County, this means they don’t have significant funding alternatives when state appropriations are low.
 NEMCC is located in Prentiss County, where nearly 17% of its population of less than 25,000 lives below the poverty line.